DominiqueMakowski/CV/PROFILE.md

   - A form of art involving the subject's own physiological activity.
 The subject undergoes a mental experience while their heart or brain activity is recorded (electrocardiography, ECG, or electroencephalography, EEG); the signal is then embedded as a trajectory in multidimensional state space and its attractor is plotted as the artwork.
 The image is therefore a property of that person's physiological state rather than of the artist, who "is merely but a facilitator, a tool".
 - **Exhibitions:**
   - Brain Art Exhibition, "The Multifaceted Brain: Adaptation and Diversity", 29th Annual Meeting of the Organization for Human Brain Mapping (OHBM), 22-26 July 2023, Montreal, Canada.
 Selected for exhibition in the "written text or still image" category.
 See https://ohbm-brainart.github.io/exhibit/exhibit2023.html and https://sites.google.com/view/brainart-exhibit-2023

+### Collecting Old Psychology and Medicine Books

+- **Type:** Hobby
+- **Description:**
+  - A standing interest in antiquarian and out-of-print psychology and medicine books, predating the blog: sharing the collection is what *La bibliothèque du Neuropsychologue* was set up to do (see [Science Blogging](#science-blogging)), and its "Livres anciens" category is the surviving record of that.
+  - Holdings written up there include Elliotson's *Human Physiology* (1840), Henri Piéron's *Vocabulaire de la Psychologie*, Sebastian Brant's *La Nef des fous*, *Éléments de Psychologie de l'Homme et de l'enfant*, and mid-century volumes on the teaching of psychology in France between 1952 and 1967.
+  - The same interest shows up in the research record as the history-of-psychology papers written with Pr Serge Nicolas on Théodule Ribot and on Alfred Binet's aesthesiometry (see [Publications](#publications)).
+- **Not on file:** the size of the collection, how it is catalogued, and which pieces are the notable ones.
+Only the seven books blogged about are recorded anywhere.

 ### Music